-Oral diabetic medications are reserved for clients who have type 2 diabetes because they still should have some insulin function.
+Oral diabetic medications are reserved for clients with type 2 diabetes because they should still have some insulin function.
 When T2DM first gets diagnosed some clients may be able to utilize lifestyle changes such as increasing exercise while eating lower carb diets to avoid getting put on a medication.
 If lifestyle changes fail, oral diabetic medications will be recommended.

 Sulfonylureas are another common class of oral diabetic medications.
 Unlike metformin, these come with a higher risk of hypoglycemia especially when taken with insulin.
-This is because these medications stimulate insulin release as opposite to increasing insulin sensitivity.
-Examples of sulfonylureas includes glipizide, glyburide, and glimepiride.
+This is because these medications stimulate insulin release as opposed to increasing insulin sensitivity.
+Examples of sulfonylureas include glipizide, glyburide, and glimepiride.
 Sulfonylureas are associated with weight gain and can cause GI upset.